What is the Purpose of the 10 Commandments?

 FORBIDS: lying; injury to the good name of others; slander; talebearing; rash judgment; contemptuous speech and the violation of secrecy.

-9. THOU SHALT NOT COVET THY NEIGHOUR'S WIFE.
+9. THOU SHALT NOT COVET THY NEIGHBOUR'S WIFE.

 COMMANDS: purity in thought.